 The annual Sydney Abroad Fair will be held virtually.
-It kick-offs with a live stream on Tuesday 12 October from 11am to 1pm followed by partner info sessions on Wednesday 13 and Thursday 14 October.
-There is also a virtual world challenge, a scavenger hunt style activity for all three days.
+It kick-offs with a live event on Tuesday 12 October from 11am to 1pm followed by partner info sessions on Wednesday 13 and Thursday 14 October.
+There is also a virtual world challenge, a scavenger hunt activity with prizes, running over week.
 Register for the live event and for more information, including:

 Bachelor of Arts (Media and Communications)